 Most often, MS background checks are used for employment and gun permits.
 Therefore, the information is mainly criminal history and personal details.
 First, things like name, address, height, weight, gender, race, age, date of birth and photographs will be included.
 Then any criminal infractions such as felonies, misdemeanors, arrests, outstanding warrants, sentencing, incarcerations, parole, probation and court dispositions will show as well.
-Generally, juvenile, sealed or expunged records will not be included in a company, or individual background check, only official law enforcement records will show those.
-Additionally, arrests that did not result in a conviction will also not show up on a formal background check.
+Generally, juvenile, sealed or expunged records will not be included in a company, or individual background report, only official law enforcement records will show those.
+Additionally, arrests that did not result in a conviction will also not show up on a formal background report.

 The most common reason for a Mississippi background check is for employment.
 The State Department of Health takes the safety of children and adults seriously, and any MSDH-licensed agency must go through them before hiring anyone new.
 Other reasons for a background check are licensing, certification, insurance, credit and financing, tenant-screening, adoption, and foster care.

 There are also public background reports that users can obtain that combine a lot of information from public and private sources to be used for vetting a new roommate or potential business partner, looking up someone’s address, checking out a neighbor or friend and before dating someone new.
-The information contained in those informal background check reports is:
+The information contained in those informal background reports is:

 Marriages and Divorces

 Current and Past Addresses

 Relatives and Associates

 Social Media Accounts and More